wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 --end "number of iterations"
 [Note: Depending on how large you need your final contig, the number of iterations can be changed.
 Usually, about 4-5 iterations are needed for complete 18S or 28S.
 However, more or less can be used depending on the taxon and data.]

-3. Run the job below in the same directory that contains the "mitobim_samples.txt" file, the "interleaved_sequences" directory which contains the interleaved sequences, and the seed fasta file.
+3. Run the job below in the same directory that contains the "mitobim_samples.txt" file (this path can be modified in the job file if desired).
+Since full paths are required for the "interleaved_sequences" directory which contains the interleaved sequences and the seed fasta file, they do not have to located in the same directory.

 ```
 # /bin/sh